vectordotdev/vector-test-harness/cases/wrapped_json_correctness/README.md

-# Nested JSON Correctness Test
+# Wrapped JSON Correctness Test

-This test verifies that nested JSON documents are parsed correctly:
+This test verifies that wrapped JSON documents are parsed correctly:

 ```json
 {"log":"{\"message\":\"Hello world\"}"}
 ```

-This is a _very_ important for environments that warp log output in a JSON document, such as Docker and Kubernetes.
+This is a _very_ important for environments that wrap log output in a JSON document, such as Docker and Kubernetes.

 ## Results